akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    * VM scale sets work on a model basis - there is a model that the scale set follows, and all VMs within the scale set has the same configuration as defined in the model.

-   * If the model changes, you will need to upgrade the instance(s) to the latest model - hence the Upgrade button in the UI (you can also configure scale sets to automatically upgrade when the model changes).
+   * If the model changes, you will need to upgrade the instance(s) to the latest model - hence the upgrade button in the UI (you can also configure scale sets to automatically upgrade when the model changes).

    * If you have more questions, ask a proctor.